Skip to main content

 The Melanoma Research Foundation

-Dr Ben showing a patient a close-up picture of their mole on a screen in his office.
+Dr Ben showing a patient a close-up picture of their mole on a screen in his office during a mole mapping appointment

 How mole mapping works.

-1. FotoFinder is a Health Canada-licensed, computerized skin mapping system that creates accurate photos of your moles.
+1. FotoFinder is a Health Canada–licensed, computerized skin-mapping system that captures high-quality images of your moles.

-2. The high-resolution camera is connected to a computer and transfers all photos directly to the doctor’s database.
+2. The high-resolution camera is connected to a computer and securely transfers all photos into the clinic’s database.

-* Please note that whole, full, or total body photography covers about 90% of the skin surface.
-Not all areas can be photographed.
+* Please note that whole, full, or total body photography captures approximately 90% of the skin surface.
+Certain areas cannot be photographed.

 Frequently asked questions